Answers to Frequently-Asked Questions

 What is the GLPTN?

 The Great Lakes Practice Transformation Network (GLPTN) is one of 29 Practice Transformation Networks (PTNs) funded by CMS to provide technical assistance and peer- level support to assist clinicians in delivering care in a patient-centric and efficient manner.
 Examples include providing dedicated coaches to help practices better manage chronic diseases, improving medication adherence, supporting improved patient access to practitioners through e-mails and other information technology applications, and helping to advance improved access to remote and virtual care.
+Our mba essay writing service has presented a few reports with confirmations.
+You can find them at the site.

 The GLPTN aims to engage clinicians across Illinois, Indiana, and Michigan through learning practices capable of providing better health and improved care at a lower cost for a population of more than 10 million Americans.
 The network will train and deploy 52 quality improvement advisors to coach clinicians through the five phases of patient-centric practice transformation, provide direct technical assistance on the Physician Quality Reporting System, and local quality improvement efforts to help prepare clinicians for participation in value-based payment systems.